-Many of us will miss his great sharing of current tidbits of production, in the “Guess what this will be” teases, sharing of moments past, and look for that Easter Egg.
-His amazing insight and scouting for that just right motif or architectural wall, or details for the floor of the Great Hall and working with historic sites in Scotland.
+Many of us will miss his great sharing of current tidbits of production, in the “Guess what this will be” teases, sharing of moments past, and look for that super Easter Egg.
+His amazing insight and scouting for that just right motif or architectural wall are evident in all set design down to the smallest detail.
 Always a great champion of his design crew on-site and in LA.

 This week Jon and Husband Barry Waldo returned to Los Angeles and were so happy to see the sun.
 We look forward to new set design and producing ventures of Mr. Steel.

 You can keep up with Jon at his very busy Twitter site, @jongarysteel, and his website where he has great break downs of set design and Outlander links.
 We wish him all the best.
-He joins his great friend Terry Dresbach, and Ron D. Moore who has stepped back a bit from showrunner, and this last season saw @TheMattRoberts take the lead for show and writer’s room while continuing to produce.
-New producers Sam Heughan and Caitriona Balfe have just stepped up for the new season.
+He joins his great friend Terry Dresbach, and this last season saw @TheMattRoberts take the lead for show and writer’s room while continuing to produce.
+Ron D. Moore is still in his seat as showrunner.
+New producers Sam Heughan and Caitriona Balfe have just stepped up for co-producing in the new season.

 Jon Gary Steel’s Website is a bit behind.
 Hopefully, now that he has more time, there will be more great insights.